LaurentClaessens/mazhe/COMPILATION_giulietta.md

-# Compile mazhe
+# Compile Giulietta

-This file describes how to compile the full book `mazhe`.
+This file describes how to compile the full book `Giulietta`.

 In this tutorial we assume that you have an empty directory `~/FOO` and we are going to install everything therein.